Frequently Asked Questions

 What kind of experience do your guides have?

 Our guides have been paddling personally and professionally for years.
 They possess a vast knowledge of the history of the area, wildlife, plants, weather patterns, and river currents.
 Before they can become lead guides, they must undergo a series of intense training programs, which include rescue techniques, wind and weather patterns, basic river kayaking certifications, physical skills tests, and written tests.
 CPR and Wilderness First-Aid training is standard, and we carry communication devices for emergencies.
+Our guides reserve the right to move the group around if they deem necessary to benefit the group as a whole and to provide the guests with the safest experience possible.

 What should I bring/wear?